zanonmark/Google-4-TbSync/README.md

 #### Download an official release

-.xpi packages can be downloaded from [addons.thunderbird.net](https://addons.thunderbird.net) by searching for "Google-4-TbSync", or through the _Add-ons_ menu in Thunderbird.
+.xpi packages can be downloaded from [addons.thunderbird.net](https://addons.thunderbird.net/addon/google-4-tbsync), or through the _Add-ons_ menu in Thunderbird.

 #### Try the latest code